ahmadziahidary/device-management/README.md

-trusted devices are IPhone X and Windows 10 devices
+trusted devices are IPhone X